George Borrow: Museum and memorials

 In 1913, the Lord Mayor of Norwich bought Borrow's house in Willow Lane.
 It was renamed Borrow House, presented to the City of Norwich, and for many years open to the public as the Borrow Museum.
 The museum was closed and the house sold in 1994, but the proceeds went to establish a George Borrow Trust that aims to promote his works.

 There are memorial blue plaques marking his residences at 22 Hereford Square, South Kensington, Fjaerland Hotel, Trafalgar Road, Great Yarmouth, and the former museum in Willow Lane, Norwich.
 In December 2011, a plaque was unveiled on a house, 16, Calle Santiago, Madrid, where he lived from 1836 to 1840.
 George Borrow Road, a residential crescent in the west of Norwich, is named after him.
 There is a George Borrow Hotel in Ponterwyd near Aberystwyth.
 A pub in Dereham is named The Romany Rye after one of his principal works.

 A ketch, the FV George Borrow (LT956), was named after him.
 Built in 1902, the George Borrow sailed until 1915, when it was destroyed by a German U-boat (the SM UB-10).
 The skipper of the George Borrow was Thomas Crisp, who, in 1917, would go on to be awarded a posthumous Victoria Cross.

+Sir Arthur Conan Doyle pastiched Borrow's writing style in the short story"Borrow"-ed Scenes, first published in The Pall Mall Magazine in 1913, and later collected (as Borrowed Scenes) in Danger! and other stories (1918), and then Tales of Adventure and Medical Life (1922).